thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "deployDropModule" is marked as @public, but its signature references "DropModule" which is marked as @beta deployDropModule(metadata: DropModuleMetadata): Promise<DropModule>;
     deployMarketModule(metadata: MarketModuleMetadata): Promise<MarketModule>;
-    // Warning: (ae-forgotten-export) The symbol "MarketplaceModuleMetadata" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     deployMarketplaceModule(metadata: MarketplaceModuleMetadata): Promise<MarketplaceModule>;
     deployNftModule(metadata: NftModuleMetadata): Promise<NFTModule>;